Sjeon1/HAADF_Atom_Detection/README.md

 urllib3                   1.26.3
 scikit-image              0.19.3
 opencv-python             4.5.1.48
+openpyxl                  3.1.2
 ```

 ### Demo
 Below is an exemplary command to detect atoms to train a CNN and using HAADF-STEM images detect atoms from other images.
 ```
-python dl_full_pipeline.py Rebpy basic dataset/Re_detection.csv -t 0.3
+python dl_full_pipeline.py Rebpy basic dataset/Re_detection.csv -t 0.7
 ```
 This will perform the following works
  1. Generate a crops dataset using the imageset and the coordination data
  2. Training the CNN
  3. Detect atoms in the images marked as test in the dataset file
-The operation time is less than 1 hour with 4 GPUs.
-It will be less than 6 hours in a "normal" desktop computer.
+The operation time is less than 1 hour in a "normal" desktop computer.

 ```
 python Mark_on_image.py
 ```
-This will calculate the surface coveraged from the image, mark the atoms on the image, and save them in the output folder under data/tif_data folder.
+This code calculates the surface coverage from the atomic detection result, marks the atoms on the image, and saves them in the output folder.

 ```
 python TH_filtering.py
 ```
-This will detect atoms on the same images using top-hat filtering.
+This code detects atoms on the same images using top-hat filtering.

 # K-function calculation using spatstat